notjj1234/notjj1234/README.md

 TLDR: its a 2D topdown RPG game that incorporates speech challenges via microphone

 ### 🔧 What I Do/Did
-- 💻 Develop cross-platform apps with Flutter & JavaScript
+- Develop cross-platform apps with Flutter & JavaScript
-- 📱 Build applications that help streamline English learning for young children
+- Build applications that help streamline English learning for young children (or adults).
-- 🎓 Taught STEM and currently teaching English to kids aged 4–10
+- Taught STEM and currently teaching English to kids aged 4–10.
-- 📊 Work with Google APIs (Sheets, Drive) to automate and simplify workflows
+- Work with Google APIs (Sheets, Drive) to automate and simplify workflows.

 ### 📚 Currently Learning
 - Japanese (Working on N3!)